 We utilize many season extending methods that allow us to grow year-round.
 These methods allow us to grow not just during the summer months but also in the deepest part of the winter.

 For all positions we are looking for people with an excellent work ethic.
 We are looking for people who are enthusiastic and ready to work, learn and take direction.
 For our field positions, although agricultural work experience is a plus, it’s not necessary.
 We are looking for people who work hard (by our work standards), enjoy the company of their fellow workers, care about the product, take direction well, work quickly and efficiently, enjoys the outdoor, rain or shine and can understand the importance of working as a team player to accomplish each task.
-Besides being physically strong (being a able to lift 50lbs for field workers.), candidates also need to be mentally strong since many farming and kitchen work can be tedious.
+Besides being physically strong (being a able to lift 50lbs for field workers.), candidates also need to be mentally strong since many farming and kitchen tasks can be tedious.
 Candidates should be well organized with a good attitude and be ready to work as soon as their shift starts.
 Because we are open to the public 7 days a week, 12 hours a day, it is necessary that everyone on the crew be cordial and helpful to farm patrons who are supporting the farm.

 It is not unusual for our young farm employees to stay with us for 6, 7, 8 years.
 Believe it or not, 75-80% of our work force returns from the previous year.
-We take special precautions to insure we have the right mix of people and for this reason all new employees will be on a two trial basic for the first two weeks.
+We take special precautions to insure we have the right mix of people and for this reason all new employees will be on a two-week trial basic for the first two weeks.